BruceChanJianLe/drlnd-tennis-project3/README.md

 source ./install.sh
 ```

+## Running

+Please run `Tennis.ipynb` jupyter notebook.
+You will need to be able to connect to the jupyter notebook server before you can run it.

 ## Local Setup

 Download unity program for tennis here or use the one provided in the repository.